Conflict of Interest

 With regards to the secondary re-analysis of clinical effectiveness, the main outcome measures are the modelled hazard curves (or equivalently, the modelled survival curves) by treatment arm, along with measures of uncertainty.

-The main predictor variable is time.
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: The main predictor variable is time.
 Standard time-to-event models implicitly model survival as a function of time, whilst more flexible models include time as an explicit covariate (Royston and Lambert, 2011).
-Of note, treatment group shall not be included as a predictor variable, as the assumption of proportional hazards has been shown to be violated for the COU‑AA‑301 trial (De Bono et al, 2011).
+Of note, treatment group shall not be included as a predictor variable, as the assumption of proportional hazards has been shown to be violated for the COU?AA?301 trial (De Bono et al, 2011).
 Instead treatment group shall be used to stratify analyses.

 For both time-to-event outcomes (overall survival and progression-free survival) the statistical analysis will estimate lifetime survival.
 A variety of different model structures shall be considered, to assess the robustness of results to the choice of model structure.
 This will include, but is not limited to: generalised gamma, generalised F, Royston-Parmar models, and generalised additive models (Jackson 2016, Liu, Pawitan and Clements 2016).
 The relative goodness of fit of each model shall be assessed using both information criteria and via visual inspection (comparing modelled survival and hazard curves with Kaplan-Meier or actuarial estimates).
 The effect measures of interest are the modelled hazard curves (or equivalently, the modelled survival curves) by treatment arm, along with measures of uncertainty.
 To enable extrapolation, only parametric models shall be considered.
 Analyses shall be frequentist, and it shall be assumed that all censoring is uninformative: TA259 did not indicate that this assumption was unrealistic (NICE, 2016).
 Analyses shall be performed using R.